ORBWARRIOR/PolyNav/docs/MATHEMATICS.md

 ## 4. Memory Allocation (Euler's Formula)

 For a planar graph with $N$ vertices, the maximum number of triangles is $2N - 2 - k$ (where $k$ is the number of vertices on the convex hull).

-We preallocate capacity for $2N$ triangles to avoid reallocation.
+**Optimization:** While Euler's formula gives the theoretical maximum for the *final* mesh, the incremental construction process involves temporary triangle creation and deletion (flipping).
+To minimize reallocation overhead, we preallocate capacity for $2.5N + 100$ triangles.